 Now that you’ve read all the differences between mind maps and concept maps you may be tempted to try the two.
 You can create both a free mind map and a free concept map using the same software: Mindomo.
 Why Mindomo?

 Firstly, Mindomo is more than a mind map app.
-It’s a software that allows you to create both mind maps and concept maps.
+Compared with the other graphical tools, it’s a software that allows you to create both mind maps and concept maps.
 Moreover, you can also create Gantt charts and outlines.
 The best part is that you can turn any of these diagrams into another with only one click and you can see the difference.

 Secondly, Mindomo was a web based mind mapping software, but it developed mobile apps (for Android and iOS) and a Desktop version (can be used offline).